We sat down with Felicia D’Ascanio, territory sales manager at Josh, to chat about one of our favorite topics: voice control.

 Josh also has room awareness–the ability for a user to walk into the room and say, “Turn on the lights.”
 You don’t have to say “in the kitchen”–it knows contextually that you’re in this room because of the microphone you’re near.

 But what really sets us apart is the privacy-centric part of our product–it’s the backbone of everything we design.
 There’s no IP address associated with it, and we use military-grade encrypted information.
 Everything is kept under very close wraps and we don’t let that info be tied to any specific user.
-Voice is new for a lot of people and it is the technology of the future; it’s going to be in every home eventually, so it’s important we are keeping those conversations at home private and confidential–especially since so many people are working from home now and we’re having more sensitive conversations at home.
+Voice is new for a lot of people and it is the technology of the future; it’s going to be in every home eventually, so it’s important we keep those conversations at home private and confidential–especially since so many people are working from home now and we’re having more sensitive conversations at home.

 What other unique features does Josh bring to the table?